am-shm/nvim_configuration/README.md

 # NOTICE
-before use it make sure you have [vim-plug](https://github.com/junegunn/vim-plug) installed.
+before use it make sure you have [vim-plug](https://github.com/junegunn/vim-plug) installed. then you can copy all files to your neovim config directory. (default at: $HOME/.config/nvim)

 #### preffix keys: Ctrl+w
 #### to install language code highlight: ```:TSInstall <language>```